jens-maus/RaspberryMatic/README.md

 The RaspberryMatic project is a collaborate effort to provide a lightweight, [Linux/buildroot](http://buildroot.org/)-based HomeMatic compatible distribution for embedded devices like the [RaspberryPi](https://www.raspberrypi.org/).
 It is based on the **O**pen-**C**entral-**C**ontrol-**U**nit-SDK ([OCCU](https://github.com/eq-3/occu)) provided by [eQ-3](http://eq-3.de) as part of the [HomeMatic](http://homematic.com/) home automation platform.
 The RaspberryMatic distribution is provided as a full microSD card image that can be directly flashed and then used in a RaspberryPi as the main operating system for controlling all kind of HomeMatic compatible devices with full compatibility to a CCU2 device directly sold by eQ-3.

 ## :cookie: Features
-* 100% HomeMatic CCU system compliant using latest [OCCU 2.29.23](https://github.com/eq-3/occu) software releases
+* 100% HomeMatic system compliant based on latest [OCCU 2.29.23](https://github.com/eq-3/occu) CCU software environment
 * Fully BidCos-RF (HomeMatic), Wired (HomeMatic-Wired) and HmIP-RF (HomeMatic-IP) compatible
+* Based on latest [Buildroot 2017.11](http://buildroot.org/) lightweight Linux operating system
 * Integration of latest [community versions of WebUI](https://github.com/eq-3/occu/tree/master/arm-gnueabihf/packages-eQ-3/WebUI-Beta) (`ReGaHss`)
-* Self-contained disk image primarily targeted for RaspberryPi hardware
+* Self-contained disk image targeted for slim embedded devices (primarily RaspberryPi)
-* Based on latest [Buildroot 2017.08.1](http://buildroot.org/) Linux environment
-* Latest [Linux kernel 4.9.x](https://github.com/raspberrypi/linux/tree/rpi-4.9.y) with hard-float support
+* Latest [Linux kernel 4.9.69](https://github.com/raspberrypi/linux/tree/rpi-4.9.y) with hard-float support
 * Enabled Preemptive kernel support (`PREEMPT`) to minimize latencies and improve CCU operation properties
 * Support to boot system using an external USB memory stick or hard disk (RaspberryPi3 only)
 * Read-only root file system to minimize write operations on SD card